joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 ## Insert Into The Table

-You don't have to remember the order of the columns you created, but you have to match the order
+You don't have to remember the order of the columns you created, but you have to match the order when inserting:

 ```SQL
 INSERT INTO